niharraju4/niharraju4/README.md

 -->

 # 💫 About Me:
-I am a passionate and dedicated Machine Learning engineer with expertise in Data Science, Deep Learning, Computer Vision, NLP, and Generative AI. <br>Throughout my journey, I have developed and deployed innovative machine learning models to solve complex problems.
+I am a passionate and dedicated Machine Learning engineer with expertise in Data Science, Deep Learning, Computer Vision, NLP, and Generative AI.Throughout my journey, I have developed and deployed innovative machine learning models to solve complex problems.
 I am fascinated by AI's practical applications and have focused on developing intelligent systems that adapt seamlessly to real-world situations, including AI-powered automation and predictive analytics.

 ## 🌐 Socials: